 Pattern mining algorithms can be applied on various types of data such as transaction databases, sequence databases, streams, strings, spatial data, and graphs.

-Pattern mining algorithms can be designed to discover various types of patterns such as subgraphs, associations, indirect associations, trends, periodic patterns, sequential rules, lattices, sequential patterns, and high-utility patterns.
+Pattern mining algorithms can be designed to discover various types of patterns such as subgraphs, associations, indirect associations, trends, periodic patterns, sequential rules, lattices, sequential patterns, and high-utility itemsets.

 But what is an interesting pattern?
 There are several definitions.
 For example, some researchers define an interesting pattern as a pattern that appears frequently in a database.
 Other researchers wants to discover rare patterns, patterns with a high confidence, the top patterns, etc.